The Impact Of Adverse Childhood Experiences-đź’ś

 Physical Health Risks

-heart disease, diabetes, and cancer, and studies show ACEs contribute to 5 of the 10 leading causes of death in the U.S. These health risks often develop due to changes in how your body responds to stress.
+Toxic stress from adverse childhood experiences can cause harm to your body over time.
+This stress can cause serious illnesses like heart disease, diabetes, and cancer.
+Studies show ACEs contribute to 5 of the 10 leading causes of death in the U.S. These health risks often develop due to changes in how your body responds to stress.

-You may also face higher risks for complications like high blood pressure or obesity as an adult if you have experienced neglect or abuse as a child.
-Long-term effects of neglect can include chronic conditions that impact your daily life and lower your life expectancy, but early intervention can make a big difference in preventing these outcomes.
+high blood pressure or obesity.
+Long-term effects of neglect can include chronic conditions that impact your daily life and lower your life expectancy.
+Fortunately, early intervention can make a big difference in preventing these outcomes.

 Mental Health Challenges